muff1nman/ClassNotes/Econ/EconAndTech.md

 There is pressure on the partners

-// new lecture 8 - 04 - 2013

 Policy and VC
 -------
 Government should step in when VC funding is weak.

-// new slides

-Innovation and Globalization
+08 - 04 - 2013 | Innovation and Globalization | Lecture 21
 ========

 What is globalization?
 -------
 Tying economies together.

 Openness of financial economies allow for funds to flow across countries.

 World trade in historical perspective
 -------